kaixianfan22-debug/ENVI5809-GROUP-6-PROJECT-/README.md

-# ENVI5809-GROUP-6-PROJECT-
-Spatio-Temporal Dynamics and Environmental Drivers of Zostera capricorni in the Great Barrier Reef (2010–2018) with Short-Term Forecasts
+# Spatio-Temporal Dynamics and Environmental Drivers of *Zostera capricorni* in the Great Barrier Reef (2010–2018)

 ## Overview
-This repository contains the Jupyter Notebooks and datasets used for the ENVI5809 project analyzing the **spatio-temporal dynamics** and **environmental drivers** of *Zostera capricorni* (ZC) seagrass in the Great Barrier Reef (GBR), with short-term forecasts from 2019–2023.

-All analyses use data from **JCU TropWATER seagrass surveys (1984–2018)** and **eReefs environmental model outputs**, integrating biological, physical, and biotic covariates to explore ecological relationships and predictive modeling performance.
+This repository contains all Jupyter notebooks, processed datasets, and figures for the **ENVI5809 Final Project**.
+The project investigates how *Zostera capricorni* (ZC) occupancy varies across eight Great Barrier Reef (GBR) sites from 2010–2018 and identifies key environmental and biotic drivers.
+Environmental variables are sourced from the **eReefs model**, while *Halophila ovalis* (HO) is included as a **biotic covariate** to test whether its presence influences ZC occupancy.
+Forecasting focuses only on *Zostera capricorni* dynamics (2019–2023).

 ---